codex-academy/Nelisa/7_Search_and_filter.md

 * finding sales by product or category name;
 * finding purchases by product or category name.

+# Testing

+Make sure you write your code TDD-style.

 # Learning areas

 * queries using partial string matching using `like` SQL queries;